-Herbert Harrison, 37, was a British citizen who had been living in Chicago, Illinois, united States for 20 years.
-He was aboard Lusitania to visit his parents, Mr. and Mrs. W. H. Harrison of Castletown, Isle of Man, United Kingdom.
-This would have been his first visit to them in 7 years.
+Herbert Harrison, 37, was a British citizen who had been living in Chicago, Illinois, United States for 20 years.
+He was aboard Lusitania to visit his parents, Mr. and Mrs. W. H. Harrison of Castletown, Isle of Man.
 Harrison booked passage for Lusitania in Memphis, Tennessee.
 Herbert Harrison was lost in the Lusitania disaster.
 His body was not recovered or identified.

 Herbert was unmarried and lived with three brothers George, William, and Thomas and sister Elizabeth at 5826 Erie Street, Chicago.
 Another brother, Frank, was the most prosperous of the brothers and provided the house for the four unmarried brothers and sister at a rental much less than its market value.
 Frank was married and maintained his own domestic establishment.